JureFabjan/aba-analysis/README.md

 The package is now ready to be installed.
 To test its installation in a clean environment, I recommend using https://mybinder.org/.
 Mybinder allows you to use a variety of sources (e.g. a GitHub-repository, as done here) to set up a Python-environment and access it online.
 This Jupyter-notebook provides the correct environment for gene-e-comparison: https://mybinder.org/v2/git/https%3A%2F%2Fgithub.com%2Fchristoph-hue%2Fpy-dist-test/HEAD?filepath=test.ipynb

-The main block is intended for testing the installation using pip:
+The main block is intended for testing the installation using pip (make sure to change the geneEcomparison-version-number according to your recently deployed package):
 ```
 pip install -i https://test.pypi.org/simple/ geneEcomparison==0.0.19 --extra-index-url https://pypi.org/simple
 ```